-Are you really struggling with your moods and wondering about diagnosing situational depression and have no idea where to start?
+Are you really struggling with your moods and wondering where to start?
+Here are some situational depression symptoms you should know about.

 There is so much conflicting information out there about depression – what causes it, how it presents and how to treat it – that it can be overwhelming.